 But, many studies suggest that post-exercise acid accumulation has little to do with impaired performance and may actually help muscle recovery.2 In reality, lactic acid is a fuel.
 It’s good to produce lactic acid and it’s a normal part of an exercise.
 It has nothing to do with muscle soreness.

-However, the lactic acid theory led to the belief that by slowly lowering the intensity of your
+However, the lactic acid theory led to the belief that by slowly lowering the intensity of your cardio workout, you can give lactic acid an opportunity to dissipate.

 What Happens If You Don’t Cooldown?